SC3020-Group10/Project2/README.md

 1. Install `PostgreSQL` [here](https://www.postgresql.org/download/)
 2. Clone this repository using `git clone https://github.com/SC3020-Group10/Project2.git`
 3. Navigate to the root folder of this project
-4. Download the TPC-H csv files and sql setup files [here](https://drive.google.com/drive/folders/1sAwyOoHuS35j6GTRL8-COcknz6Lo1S9k?usp=sharing) and place it into the root folder.
+4. Download and unzip the TPC-H csv files and sql setup files [here](https://drive.google.com/drive/folders/1sAwyOoHuS35j6GTRL8-COcknz6Lo1S9k?usp=sharing) and place it into the root folder.
 5. Create a new python environment using a package manager such as `venv` or `conda` (Note: This project was tested on python 3.11)

 **venv**